rsksmart/devportal-1.0/tutorials/tokens/create-a-collectable-token.md

 Also we have a function to create new color tokens.
 This is the basic structure of the function.
-It will accept 1 argument of string type, which will be a hexadecimal code that corresponds to the token's color.
+It will accept 1 argument of bytes3 type, which will be a hexadecimal code that corresponds to the token's color.

 For example, if we want to create a green token, we will pass "#00FF00" when we call this function.